Conduct and Interpret a Cluster Analysis

 Complementary Techniques

-Q-analysis and Multi-dimensional Scaling (MDS): These techniques can also be employed to explore data structures and identify groupings based on different criteria or dimensions.
+Q-analysis and Multi-dimensional Scaling (MDS): You can also use these techniques to explore data structures and identify groupings based on different criteria or dimensions.

-Latent Class Analysis (LCA): Offers a probabilistic approach to grouping data based on latent class membership, useful in more complex structures where variables are interrelated.
+Latent Class Analysis (LCA): It offers a probabilistic approach to grouping data based on latent class membership, making it useful in more complex structures where variables interrelate.

 Conclusion